 To be able to secure and maintain your boat, mooring lines need to be durable and elastic (shock absorbent) to avoid untoward damage to your boat.
 They must also be resistant to abrasion, UV rays, oil, mildew, and rot to ensure longer and extended use.

-There are different types of mooring lines and each has an ideal/suggested length to effectively and efficiently serve their purpose.
+There are different types of mooring lines, and each has an ideal/suggested length to effectively and efficiently serve its purpose.

 Read on to learn more about mooring lines and how long they should be.

 Also, for an excellent mooring line, take a look at our top pick, the Rainier Supply Co 50′ or 30′ Dock Line – Premium Double Braided Nylon Dock Lines/Mooring Lines: